 What is Nuclear Medicine?

-Nuclear Medicine is a branch of medical imaging that uses small amounts of radioactive material to diagnose and determine a variety of diseases and other abnormalities in the body.
+The name may sound dramatic, but nuclear medicine simply refers to medical imaging exams that use small amounts of radioactive material to get a better view.
+Nuclear Medicine helps doctors diagnose a variety of diseases and other abnormalities in the body.

-Our Millennium MG Nuclear Medicine System is the very latest technology from GE.
-This innovative equipment allows us to perform both routine scans and scans with SPECT for all specialty needs.
-This will allow work-up efficiency in coordination with our existing modalities, especially CT and MRI.
-Our new department is now offering a range of exams including:
+Our Millennium MG Nuclear Medicine System by GE allows us to perform both routine scans and scans with SPECT for all specialty needs.
+This allows work-up efficiency in coordination with our existing imaging technologies, especially CT scans and MRI.
+We offer a range of exams including:

 - Bone Scan with SPECT